All Episodes

 The repatriation is going to put trillions back in the economy.

-That's serious serious money.
+That's serious, serious money.

-Um so I think it's all good.
+So I think it's all good.

-The key test is getting this tax bill through, getting it signed into law, preferably by Thanksgiving, so that they they have a big impact on the first and second quarters.
+The key test is getting this tax bill through, getting it signed into law, preferably by Thanksgiving, so that they have a big impact on the first and second quarters.

 And then we've got to go back and clean up health care.

-We gotta do something on infrastructure.
+We've got to do something on infrastructure.

 But the whole centerpiece of this game is the tax cuts.